Susannah Gill (Dip.Coun.)

 Type of session

 |Face to face counselling:||Yes|

-At the moment, I have limited availability for new clients on Friday afternoons (Queen's Park) only.
+At the moment, I do not have availability for new clients.

 Types of client